-2020 was a big year for reflecting, for some people the daily grind came completely to a halt and they were left with lots of time for reflection.
+2020 and 2021 have been big years for reflecting: for some people the daily grind came completely to a halt and they were left with lots of time for introspection.

-This blog is designed to help you find things to focus on, to try and improve your life in lockdown!
+This blog is designed to help you find things to focus on, to try and improve your life inbetween lockdowns!
 Below are several ideas on what you can focus your time on and how do it effectively.

 This could include your family, friends, your work colleges or your significant other.
 You could do a virtual games night with the important people in your life or a zoom coffee catch up date with your friends.
 A phone call can really make someone's day, so make sure to stay connected to everyone in your life.